Yandex Cloud

 Management console

-1. In the management console, select the folder where you want to create a cluster.
+1. In the management console, select a folder to create your cluster in.

 3. In the left-hand panel, select GPU clusters.